celery/celery/README.rst

 Please do not open any issues related to that platform.

 *Celery* is usually used with a message broker to send and receive messages.
-The RabbitMQ, Redis transports are feature complete, but there's also experimental support for a myriad of other solutions, including using SQLite for local development.
+The RabbitMQ transports is feature complete, but there's also Qpid and Amazon SQS broker support.

 *Celery* can run on a single machine, on multiple machines, or even across datacenters.